ScriptTiger/cmudict/README.md

 # cmudict
-Search scripts for the cmudict
+Search scripts for the cmudict.

 Windows:  search.cmd